Language Guide

 Example:

 Brandon has diabetes-related heart disease.
-He also has other complications related to his diabetes.
+He may also be at risk for other complications related to his diabetes.

 Rather than: